Air fern

-The air fern (Sertularia argentea) is a species of marine animal in the family Sertulariidae.
-It is also known as the sea fir and Neptune plant.
+The air fern (Sertularia argentea) is a dead and dried colony of hydrozoans, a species of marine animal in the family Sertulariidae related to corals and jellyfish.

-These so-called "ferns" are dead and dried colonies of hydrozoans, colonies of marine hydroids, class Hydrozoa, phylum Cnidaria.
-Hydroids are related to corals and jellyfish.
+Air ferns are typically dyed green and sold as a curiosity, as a decorative "indoor plant"; the same skeletons of former colonies of hydroids are sold in their natural dried state as the sea fir and Neptune plant as underwater decorations for aquariums.

+Description

-These dried hydroid colonies are commonly sold as a curiosity, as a decorative "indoor plant", or as underwater decorations for aquaria in stores.
-They are sometimes labeled as "Neptune plants".
-Despite a superficial resemblance to plants, they are actually animal skeletons or shells.
-The dried colonies are often dyed green, but, when soaked in water, the coloring will dissolve.
+Despite a superficial resemblance to plants, air ferns are actually animal skeletons or shells of marine hydroids of the class Hydrozoa, phylum Cnidaria.
+The dried colonies are often dyed green, but the coloring will dissolve when soaked in water.
+Undyed ferns are sometimes labeled as "Neptune plants".

 The fernlike branches of S. argentea are composed of many small, chitinous chambers where individual animals once lived.
 When the colony was alive, a polyp with numerous tentacles occupied each of the chambers, called hydrotheca.

 Sometimes dried bryozoa are sold as "air ferns."

 Most commercially sold air ferns are collected as a by-product by trawlers in the North Sea.